doulaiz/jast/README.md

 ## Notes & limits

 - Rate limiting: The app waits ~600 ms between requests (~100/min).
 - The free API key from Google, will let you do 100 requests per day.
-So if your Excel has 50 URLs, you will be able to only do 2 searches.
+So, if your Excel has 50 URLs, you will be able to only do 2 Jast-searches.
 - Google APIs may require proper billing setup to allow a sufficient quota.

 ## Troubleshooting